hydra-genetics/reports/docs/reports.md

       path: extra_table.tsv
 ```

 `name` is the name of the table, and will be used as a section heading. `description` is a description of the table and will be displayed as a single paragraph, and `path` is the path to the tsv file from which the table should be created.
+If the table file is completely empty, the execution will fail with an error.
+If the table is empty, but it contains a header, the table will be presented.
+It will however have a message clarifying that there is no data in the table, and that this is how it is meant to be.
+Wildcards are allowed in `path`, as long as the same wildcards are present in the output file name.
+By default these wildcards are `sample`, `type` and `tc_method`.

 #### Cytobands